 Codes and Standards

-- Facilities Standards for the Public Buildings Service, P100, GSA—Establishes integrative performance standards for federal facilities.
+- PBS-P100 Facilities Standards for the Public Buildings Service, GSA—Establishes integrative performance standards for federal facilities.

-- Leadership in Energy and Environmental Design (LEED®) Green Building Rating System™ is a program of the U.S. Green Building Council.
+- Leadership in Energy and Environmental Design (LEED® v4) Green Building Rating System™ is a program of the U.S. Green Building Council.

-- Standard 189, Standard for the Design of High-Performance Green Buildings Except Low-Rise Residential Buildings, jointly developed by ASHRAE, USGBC, and IESNA, 2007.
-A proposed new minimum standard to mainstream high performance building practices.
+- Standard 189.1, Standard for the Design of High-Performance Green Buildings Except Low-Rise Residential Buildings, jointly developed by ASHRAE, USGBC, and IES.
+A minimum standard to mainstream high-performance building practices.

 - Standards for Whole Building Functionality and Serviceability, 3rd Edition by ASTM.
 2000.
 ASTM Stock #: WBDG2009, ISBN13: 978-0-8031-8006-2.